WestRidgeSystems/jmisb/examples/README.md

 It provides a GStreamer Sink for KLV metadata.
 This example is a work-in-progress.
 See [its README](gstsink/README.md) for more information.

-## mimdgenerator
+## mimd1generator

-It generates a test file with video and KLV metadata using the MIMD (ST1901 through ST 1908) standards.
+It generates a test file with video and KLV metadata using the MIMD Version 1 (ST1901.1 through ST 1908.1) standards.
 This example is a work-in-progress.
-See [its README](mimdgenerator/README.md) for more information.
+See [its README](mimd1generator/README.md) for more information.

+## mimd2generator

+It generates a test file with video and KLV metadata using the MIMD Version 2 (ST1901.2 through ST 1908.2) standards.
+This example is a work-in-progress.
+See [its README](mimd2generator/README.md) for more information.

 ## movingfeatures